GoodIntentionsAssistant/gi/README.md

 ### Attachments

 The response from the intent can hold additional meta data such as options, images and smaller detail.
-This can be useful when you're handling different types of agents who support different types of meta data.
+This can be useful when you're handling different types of clients who support different types of meta data.
 For example you could return two action attachments "Yes" and "No" which could be passed to Facebook to show two buttons with the message.

 ```javascript
 request.attachment.add_action('Yes');